bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/deploying-kas-fleet-manager-to-openshift.md

 # Deploying KAS Fleet Manager to OpenShift

+The minimum OpenShift version supported is OpenShift 4.11.

 - [Deploying KAS Fleet Manager to OpenShift](#deploying-kas-fleet-manager-to-openshift)
   - [Create a Namespace](#create-a-namespace)
   - [Build and Push the KAS Fleet Manager Image to a Registry](#build-and-push-the-kas-fleet-manager-image-to-a-registry)